Updated 12/1/17. Physical or chemical exfoliation? Learn the difference and why exfoliation is so necessary for the health of the all skin types.

 FOR POST-BREAKOUT RED/DARK MARKS.
 Often, the real concern is not so much the actual blemishes, but rather the red, dark marks that remain on the skin long after the breakout has healed.
 The key to fading those post-breakout marks is to increase your exfoliation.
 The more you remove the surface damaged cells, the more you are ridding the skin of the dark marks and encouraging the formation of new healthy (non-scarred) skin cells.
 The result is more even-toned skin with less scarring.
 I highly recommend Post-Breakout Fading Gel to fade stubborn acne scars.

 FOR CLOGGED PORES.
 Clogged pores aren’t infected blemishes, but rather blackheads, small whiteheads, and little clogged bumps on the skin, often on the forehead.
 The same rules apply as with blemished skins.
 The more you remove surface dry skin cells (usually caused by using harsh, drying products), the less oil will stay trapped and congested in the pores.
-Wash with AHA/BHA Cleansing Gel (named “Best Cleanser for Oily/Acne Prone Skin” by Allure Magazine) to reduce breakouts and clear clogged pores.
+Wash with AHA/BHA Blemish Control Cleanser (named “Best Cleanser for Oily/Acne Prone Skin” by Allure Magazine) to reduce breakouts and clear clogged pores.

 FOR THOSE CONCERNED ABOUT WRINKLES.
 The skin’s natural exfoliation process slows as the skin ages, resulting in an accumulation of dry skin cells.
 As you increase your exfoliation, you are tricking the skin into acting young again.
 A special type of exfoliant that works particularly well within the deeper layers of the skin skin to jump start tired, aging cells is the ingredient retinoic acid or retinol.
 It repairs the lower layers where collagen and elastin reside and with continued use, skin will look smoother and younger each day.
 Advanced Resurfacing Serum is a great formula for sensitive skin and does not require a prescription.

 How Often Should I Exfoliate?
+Generally no more than five times a week.
 There are two types of exfoliants.
 First, a “chemical” or “acid” exfoliant does the work for you.
 You apply it, leave it on the skin, and it works to dissolve the dry skin cells.
-These exfoliants include ingredients such as Glycolic Acid, AHAs and BHA, and enzymes such as Pumpkin, Papaya, and Pineapple.
-Try Renée Rouleau AHA Serum 10%, 17%, or 20%, and Triple Berry Smoothing Peel.
+These exfoliants include ingredients such as glycolic, lactic and salicylic acids and enzymes such as pumpkin, papaya, and pineapple.
 Second, a “physical” exfoliant means that you have to do the work.
 These exfoliants include facial brushes, sponges, and facial scrubs.
-Try Renée Rouleau Mint Buffing Beads.
 A combination of both physical and chemical exfoliants will give your skin the best results.

-For most skin types, this would be a mild alcohol-free glycolic acid serum or AHAs (Alpha Hydroxy Acids) used under a night cream for three nights on, three nights off.
+For most skin types, this would be a an exfoliating acid serum used under a moisturizer at night for three nights on, three nights off.
 This way, you’re still getting an intensive exfoliation, but you also give your skin a break.
-You would then combine this with a very mild facial scrub twice a week to lift off and remove the dissolved skin cells.
+You would then combine this with a very mild facial scrub twice a week in the morning to lift off and remove the dissolved skin cells.

 How Does A Person Know If They Are Getting Too Much Exfoliation?
-If you use a facial scrub and your skin turns bright red and feels irritated afterwards, it probably means that the grains used in the scrub are too large.
-I suggest avoiding natural scrubs, such as those with apricot pits or walnut husks.
-These grains have sharp edges that can lacerate the skin.
-Look for micro-beadlets, as they will roll across the skin and not cause irritation.
-Of course, the Renée Rouleau facial scrubs use only the gentlest form of beads, so as not to be irritating.
-If you are using chemical exfoliants and your skin starts to dry out, you may be removing too much of the skin’s protective barrier, allowing much-needed moisture to escape.
+If you use a facial scrub and your skin turns bright red and feels irritated afterwards, it probably means that the grains used in the scrub are too large—or you simply applied too much pressure when massaging it over your face.
+I suggest avoiding natural scrubs, such as those with walnut husks.
+These have sharp edges that can lacerate the skin.
+Look for natural, non-plastic jojoba beads as they will roll across the skin and not cause irritation.
+If you are using chemical exfoliants and your skin starts to dry out, you may be removing too much of the skin’s protective barrier, allowing moisture to escape.
 Cut back and the skin’s barrier should naturally repair itself.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.